Ultrafast Sampling-based Kinodynamic Planning via Differential Flatness: Related Work

 \emph{Fine-grained} parallelization techniques focus on parallelizing primitive operations in a motion planning algorithm, \emph{e.g.}, via ``single instruction/multiple data" (\scSIMD) instructions on consumer-grade CPUs.
 This has been shown to provide extremely fast geometric motion planning subject to collision avoidance constraints, with planning times ranging from microseconds to milliseconds~\cite{thomason2024vamp, ramsey2024-capt, wilson2024nearest}.
 To check an edge (a line segment) for collision, VAMP~\cite{thomason2024vamp} uses \scSIMD instructions to efficiently perform parallelized forward kinematics and collision checking on multiple configurations, generated via linear interpolation.
 While this approach is promising, it is challenging to enforce additional requirements via parallelized primitive operations such as dynamics and non-holonomic constraints.
-As mentioned in \cref{subsec:kino_mp}, constructing a robot dynamically feasible trajectory by solving a BVP or dynamics propagation requires either approximation or \emph{sequential} numerical approximation, which is, by design, not compatible with fine-grained parallelism.
+Particularly, enforcing nonlinear dynamics constraints with fine-grained parallelism is non-trivial due to the intractability of BVP problems, as mentioned in \cref{subsec:kino_mp}.
 We instead leverage the differential flatness property to obtain time-parameterized solutions that can be discretized at arbitrary times and hence, amenable to SIMD-based primitive operations.
+Our deliberate fusion of differential flatness and SIMD parallelism effectively brings the benefits of ``fine-grained" parallelized forward kinematics and collision checking to kinodynamic planning. \REVV{Thanks to the closed-form BVP solution in the flat output space, we will later show that our approach achieves planning times of merely a few milliseconds.}